eskapandr/DataLearn/README.md

 My learning pathes varies (online courses, blended programs, self-study, pet projects), and Data Learn courses seem to me one of the best free sources to enter the magical world of data-related professions :)

-This is the repository for my assignments in Data Learn's Getting Started with Analytics and Data Engineering (DE-101) course.
+Current repository is for my assignments in Data Learn's Getting Started with Analytics and Data Engineering (DE-101) course.

 I commit to this repository from my local machine and use Visual Studio and Windows Git Bash to do so.